 The sanctuary is a sprawling maze of semi open enclosures where lemurs may jump across the path and you can feed kangaroos, cuddle koalas or maybe even have a rogue lorikeet land on your shoulder.

-Best of all the sanctuary is a not for profit organisation and all proceeds get put straight back into wildlife programs, including their own veterinary clinic.
+Best of all the sanctuary is a non profit organisation and all proceeds get put straight back into wildlife programs, including their own veterinary clinic.

 Take a look at my full Currumbin Wildlife Sanctuary Review for more information.

 Paradise Country offers a similar experience.
 Paradise Country is an Australian farm experience that is fun for families and kids.